uppercuut/CareerApplicationFromBack-Backend/README.md

 Link to the Database
 https://drive.google.com/file/d/1IHSn7F2UoBlAIOMznO1QdCiTf5aXMWxQ/view?usp=sharing

--due to many using of "Magic string" in umbraco to Get document type alias or set value ot get every variable is set in the web.config to get more controll over the project.
+-due to many using of "Magic string" in umbraco all of them are saved in the web.config to gain more controll over the project.

 -Mailling Services credentials are in the web.config.

--The new two custom buttons to (sendmMail and export ro excel) are exposed to the admins only.

-click here to see where the custom buttons are placed https://drive.google.com/file/d/1eU2pU7HbBIeNvEQfD4XlSJJniUJ8gLei/view?usp=sharing
+-The new two custom buttons to (sendmMail and export ro excel) are exposed to the admins only. click here to see where the custom buttons are placed https://drive.google.com/file/d/1eU2pU7HbBIeNvEQfD4XlSJJniUJ8gLei/view?usp=sharing they are registered on application started event. in custom CustomSettings folder.

 AdminstratorLogin:UserName :info@Dopravo.com Password:Admin12345678